-With respect to VMT analysis, the project would not generate work vehicle miles traveled per employee exceeding 15 percent below the existing average work vehicle miles traveled per employee in the Area Planning Commission in which the project is located.
-Therefore, analysis of VMT does not applied to this project and is not required.
+With respect to VMT analysis, the project would not generate work vehicle miles traveled per employee exceeding 15 percent below the existing average work vehicle miles traveled per employee in the Area Planning Commission in which the project is located or attract greater than 110 daily vehicle trips and would the meet the City of Sacramento small-project screening criteria.
+Therefore, a detailed analysis of VMT does not applied to this project and is not required.